raphamorim/raphamorim.github.com/_posts/2026-08-24-introducing-oj.md

 So who knows what lies ahead.

-## Experimental cache
+## Future work: experimental cache

 The most promising of those, and still experimental, is the persistent cache. oj compiles every module to its final served form, keys that output by a hash of the source, and writes it to a small on-disk store.
 A warm restart then re-serves compiled modules straight from disk instead of recompiling them, which is most of the difference between a cold boot and a warm one.
-Vite, for comparison, keeps no cross-restart cache for your app's own source: it re-transforms every module, lazily, on each start.
-Persisting that work is where a lot of oj's warm-start speed comes from.
-For now it is off by default while I harden it; opt in with `oj dev --enable-cache` (or `OJ_ENABLE_CACHE=1`) when you want warm starts to skip recompilation.
+Vite, for comparison, keeps no cross-restart cache for your app's own source[^vite-cache]: it re-transforms every module, lazily, on each start.
+Persisting that work is where warm-start speed could come from, but it is off by default for now while I harden it; opt in with `oj dev --enable-cache` (or `OJ_ENABLE_CACHE=1`) when you want warm starts to skip recompilation.
 The reason it is not on yet is the next paragraph.

 Persisting it also turned out to be where correctness gets subtle, and a real app taught me the lesson.
 Some Vite plugins do not just transform a file, they also stash state in memory as a side effect.
-The clearest case is zero-runtime CSS-in-JS: [wyw-in-js](https://wyw-in-js.dev/) (the engine behind Linaria) reads each component's `styled` blocks, extracts the CSS, keeps it in an in-memory map, and appends an `import` of a virtual `.wyw-in-js.css` file that its own `load` hook serves back out of that map.
+The clearest case is zero-runtime CSS-in-JS: [wyw-in-js](https://wyw-in-js.dev/) (the engine behind [Linaria](https://github.com/callstack/linaria)) reads each component's `styled` blocks, extracts the CSS, keeps it in an in-memory map, and appends an `import` of a virtual `.wyw-in-js.css` file that its own `load` hook serves back out of that map.
 Cache the transformed code and nothing else, and a warm restart is a trap: the code still imports the virtual stylesheet, but the plugin's map is empty because the transform never re-ran, so every one of those imports 404s and the app quietly fails to mount.

 The fix is to notice exactly those modules and no others.
 On a warm hit, oj checks whether the cached module imports a path that no longer exists on disk, which is the signature of a plugin-served virtual, and if so it re-runs that module's transform to repopulate the plugin's state before serving.
 Everything else, the vast majority, still comes straight from the cache.
 It is the smallest correct thing: keep the fast path wherever the cached output is self-contained, and pay for a re-transform only where a plugin's memory is part of the answer.